MicrosoftDocs/win32/desktop-src/WinSock/pointers-2.md

 ---
-Description: All pointers used by applications with Windows Sockets should be FAR, although this is only relevant to 16-bit applications and meaningless in a 32-bit.
+description: All pointers used by applications with Windows Sockets should be FAR, although this is only relevant to 16-bit applications and meaningless in a 32-bit.
 To facilitate this, data type definitions such as LPHOSTENT are provided. ms.assetid: 49111309-1a2f-462c-b9f5-e6839e439ada
 title: Pointers (Windows Sockets 2) ms.topic: article